wp-plugins/itro-popup/readme.txt

 == Description ==

-ITRO Popup is a very lightweight (less than 200Kb!)
-Plugin which allow users to add a fully-customizable  and perfectly centered popup.
+ITRO Popup is a very lightweight Plugin which allow users to add a fully-customizable  and perfectly centered popup.
 It has a very user-friendly interface, which allow users to easily modify all settings needed for a popup, without coding.
 With "Age restricted site"  option, the popup block the navigation (for age validation) until the user declare that is above the local country legal age.
 It is useful for adult content site (tobacco & alcohol selling, violence, bad language, etc...).
 The leave and the enter button